MarcLoupias/memo-dev/security/authentification.md

 - [Easy Angular Authentication with JSON Web Tokens : angularjs.blogspot.fr](http://angularjs.blogspot.fr/2016/11/easy-angular-authentication-with-json.html)
 - [Introduction to JSON Web Tokens : jwt.io](https://jwt.io/introduction/)

-## diff oAuth / OpenID

--  OAuth is about giving access to your stuff without sharing your identity at all
--  OpenID is all about using a single identity to sign into many sites

 ## articles securing SPA